temporenc/temporenc/temporenc.rst

   representation, expressed as either milliseconds, microseconds, or nanoseconds.

-* Component ``Z`` (time zone)
+* Component ``Z`` (time zone offset)

   This component specifies the UTC offset.

-The above components can be combined to create a complete date/time value.
-*Temporenc* defines six **types** for common combinations.
-Each type represents a particular combination of date, time, sub-second time precision, and time zone
+The above components can be combined to create a complete date/time value. *Temporenc* defines six **types** for common combinations.
+Each type represents a particular combination of date, time, sub-second time precision, and time zone offset information:
-information:

 * Type ``D``